-It was originally made in England by Sowerby and marketed as “Queen’s Ivory Ware,” according to information shared by James Measell in the Antique Trade Antiques & Collectibles.
-Custard glass, like the French jack in the pulpit vase shown here, was made in other European countries in the late 1800s as well.
+It was originally made in England by Sowerby and marketed as “Queen’s Ivory Ware,” according to James Measell in the "Antique Trader" magazine.
+Custard glass, like the French jack in the pulpit vase (pictured), was made in other European countries in the late 1800s as well.

-This type of glass got its yellow tint from varying amounts of uranium oxide being added to the molten glass mixture during production, just like transparent uranium glass and green Depression glass.
-That means most custard glass will also fluoresce under a black light, including newer reproductions (as discussed below).
+This type of glass got its yellow tint from varying amounts of uranium oxide being added to the molten glass mixture during production, much like transparent uranium glass and green Depression glass.
+That means most custard glass will also fluoresce under a black light, including newer reproductions.
 Custard glass also varies in appearance from thick and chunky and completely opaque to more delicate in nature with a bit of translucency about it.

 Custard Glass Reproductions